Is it illegal to sell a house with asbestos in the UK? It’s a good question to ask if you’re considering moving home.

 However, if the material is damaged and likely to cause a threat to health, the situation when selling a property with asbestos becomes more unclear.

-In such cases, you may be best employing a specialist asbestos removal firm in order to remedy the situation.
+In such cases, you may be best employing a specialist removal firm in order to remedy the situation.

 What About Buying A Property With Asbestos?